 “The game has ugly graphics, the engine is wonky.”

-“Liking this game so far, works with Proton on Linux and is much more than playable on the highest graphics, and the game itself isn't that buggy or anything.”
+“Liking this game so far, works with Proton on Linux and is much more than playable on highest graphics, and the game itself isn't that buggy or anything.”

-“I give the developer props, because it's a well-optimized, polished, and fairly bug-free experience, especially considering it is an indie title.”
+“I give the developer props, because it's a well optimized, polished, and fairly bug free experience, especially considering it is an indie title.”

 “Probably my favorite survival game of all time, it's also pretty funny in multiplayer so it's just worth it no matter if it's on sale or not.”